Welcome to SkySlope!

 Create a Transaction: You’ll need to create a Transaction within SkySlope when you’re representing the buyer or tenant of a property.
 When creating your Transaction, you will input some basic information (such as the acceptance date, agreed price, your buyer’s name and contact information, and commission information).
 Once you’ve submitted this information, you’ll be taken to the Checklist for that file.
 You'll use the Checklist to submit important documentation to your office.

 Convert a Listing: Once you’ve created a Listing in SkySlope and your sellers have accepted an offer on the property, it’s time to convert your Listing into a Transaction.
-You have to convert your Listing into a Transaction for your office to be able to close your SkySlope file at Close of Escrow.
+You have to convert your Listing into a Transaction for your office to be able to close your SkySlope file at the Close of Escrow.
 Take a look to see how to properly convert your file.

 Cancel Transaction and Re-Activate Listing: When you’re representing the seller, sometimes the buyer backs out and you need to cancel the Transaction file.
 However, since your Listing is still active, we don’t want to cancel the whole file.
 In this case, what we want to do is cancel the Transaction file and reactivate the Listing file.
 This will allow us to accept a few offer on the property.
 This guide will show you how to do just that.